-The following table provides verification of income requirements for Schedule K-1 Borrowers with less than 25% ownership of a partnership, an S corporation, or an LLC.
+The following table provides verification of income requirements for Borrowers with less than 25% ownership of a partnership, an S corporation, or an LLC.
+For borrowers who have more than 25% ownership, PFIs must follow the verification of income requirements for self-employed borrowers.
+See 5.4.1 Underwriting Factors and Documentation for a Self-employed Borrower.

-√ Verification of Schedule K-1 Income If the Schedule K-1 reflects a documented, stable history of receiving cash distributions of income from the business consistent with the level of business income being used to qualify, then no further documentation of access to the income or adequate business liquidity is required.
-The Schedule K-1 income may then be included in the Borrower's cash flow.
-If the Schedule K-1 does not reflect a documented, stable history of receiving cash distributions of income from the business consistent with the level of business income being used to qualify, then the PFI must confirm the business has adequate liquidity to support the withdrawal of earnings.
+✓ Verification of Schedule K-1 Income The borrower must provide the most recent two years of signed individual federal income tax returns, and IRS Schedule K-1.
+Income reported on Schedule K-1 can only be considered if the PFI obtains documentation verifying that: the income was actually distributed to the borrower and is consistent with the level of business income being used to qualify, or the business has adequate liquidity to support the withdrawal of earnings.
 The PFI may use discretion in the method used to confirm the business has adequate liquidity.
+The PFI is not required to analyze the viability of the business in accordance with self-employment requirements and may only use the borrower's proportionate share of earnings reflected on Schedule K-1 when calculating the borrower's income.
 If the Borrower has a two-year history of receiving "guaranteed payments to the partner" from a partnership or an LLC, these payments can be added to the Borrower's cash flow.
-Note: An exception to the two-year requirement of receiving "guaranteed payments to the partner" is if a Borrower has recently acquired nominal ownership in a professional services partnership (for example, a medical practice or a law firm) after having an established employment history with the partnership.
+Note : An exception to the two-year requirement of receiving "guaranteed payments to the partner" is if a Borrower has recently acquired nominal ownership in a professional services partnership (for example, a medical practice or a law firm) after having an established employment history with the partnership.
 In this situation, the PFI may rely on the Borrower's guaranteed compensation.
 This must be evidenced by the Borrower's partnership agreement and further supported by evidence of current year-to-date income.